"Picturesque Countryside

 http://www.rootsweb.com/~luxwgw/gerfren.htm |

-Luxembourg language situation |
+Lux.
+Embassy in London | the Luxembourg language situation |

-http://www.luxembourg.co.uk/lingua.html |
+http://londres.mae.lu/en/General-Information-about-Luxembourg/Cultural-Information |

-| David Flammang |
+David Flammang |

 the mill at Bockholtz.
-This page now
+This page also

 contains topographic maps of many Luxembourg places |